Difference Between Shares Duty vs Tariff

 Below is the topmost comparison between Duty vs Tariff

-The Basis Of comparison | Duty | Tariff |
+The Basis Of Comparison | Duty | Tariff |

-Meaning | Duty is kind of indirect taxes imposed by the government on specific commodities, financial transaction, goods, and services which are imported or exported. | A tariff is direct taxes imposed on imported and exported goods and services by the government. |
+Meaning | The government imposes an indirect tax duty on specific commodities, financial transactions, goods, and services imported or exported. | The government imposes direct taxes on imported and exported goods and services, known as tariffs. |

 Nature | Duty is similar to indirect taxes. | A tariff is similar to Direct taxes. |